-Legal title to land can generally be assessed based on entries made in land and mortgage registers maintained for each real property by the relevant district courts.
+Legal title to land can generally be assessed on the basis of entries made in land and mortgage registers maintained for each real property by the relevant district courts.
 The content of the registers is deemed conclusive as to the legal title held by an owner or a perpetual usufructuary.

-The principle of reliability of land and mortgage registers protects those who acquire real property relying in good faith on the entries made in land and mortgage registers by courts.
+The principle of reliability of land and mortgage registers protects those who acquire real property relying on good faith on the entries made in land and mortgage registers by courts.
 Those who acquire land free of charge cannot claim protection under the principle of reliability of the registers.
-A person acquiring land from an entity registered in a land and mortgage register as the landowner would effectively become a new owner even in cases where the entry was erroneous, provided that other conditions for the operation of the principle of legal reliability of the registers are met.
+A person acquiring land from an entity registered in a land and mortgage register as the owner of the land would effectively become a new owner even in cases where the entry was erroneous, provided that other conditions for the operation of the principle of legal reliability of the registers are met.

 Land and mortgage registers also contain entries relating to the area of the land and the structures existing thereon.
-However, such entries are not legally conclusive and must be confirmed in each local commune's land and building registers.
+However, such entries are not legally conclusive and need to be confirmed in the land and building registers held by each local commune.

-Title registration is managed by the district courts that maintain land and mortgage registers for real property.
+Title registration is managed by the district courts which maintain land and mortgage registers for real property.